 The Cochrane Rockville Library will be closed this Saturday, May 23 and Monday, May 25 in observance of Memorial Day.
 Normal operating hours will be observed Friday before and Tuesday following.

-First Friday Films returns to the library Friday, Feb.
-6 at 4:30 p.m.
-Bring the whole neighborhood for a full-length feature film on the branch’s big screen.
-Enjoy free popcorn, snacks, and soft drinks, too, courtesy of the Friends of the Rockville Library.
+First Friday Films returns to the library Friday, June 5 at 4:30 p.m.
+Catch a full-length family feature on the branch’s big screen while enjoying free popcorn, snacks and drinks courtesy of the Friends of the Rockville Library.
 Call the branch at (804) 749-3146 for the film’s title.

 Springfield Christian Church, located at 18285 Vontay Road, will hold Vacation Bible School Sunday, June 14 through Friday, June 19 from 6:30 to 8:30 p.m., nightly.
 This year’s super-fun theme is “Weird Animals.”
 To register, or for more information, call the church office at (804) 749-4793 for details.

 Share your news in this space!
 Rockville would love to hear about your upcoming church events, fundraisers, achievements, and more.
 Send news and events, preferably at least two weeks in advance, to email@example.com or call (804) 749-3401.
 Have a wonderful week!